Japan extends COVID-19 emergency lockdown as cases surge - Up News Info

 Article content

-FUKUOKA/TOKYO — Japan on Tuesday extended its state of emergency in Tokyo and other regions and announced new measures covering seven more prefectures to counter a spike in COVID-19 cases threatening the medical system.
+TOKYO/FUKUOKA — Japan on Tuesday extended its state of emergency in Tokyo and other regions and announced new measures covering seven more prefectures to counter a spike in COVID-19 infections that is threatening the medical system.

-The current state of emergency, the fifth of the pandemic so far, was due to expire on Aug.
+The current state of emergency, the fourth of the pandemic so far, was due to expire on Aug.
 31 but will now last until Sept.
-12. Tokyo announced 4,377 new cases on Tuesday, after a record 5,773 on Friday.
+12. Tokyo announced 4,377 new coronavirus cases on Tuesday, after a record 5,773 on Friday.

 “The Delta variant raging across the world is causing unprecedented cases in our country,” Prime Minister Yoshihide Suga said.
 “Serious cases are increasing rapidly and severely burdening the medical system, particularly in the capital region.”